Bemerton Heath Harlequins F.C.: Bemerton Athletic

 The Bemerton Club started as a boys' team in 1945 and after beating every other boys' team in the area, they changed their name to Bemerton Athletic in 1949.
 The club dominated the Salisbury & District Football League from the start through to the mid-1960s.
 In 1960–61 they were league champions with a 100% record, also winning the Wiltshire Junior Cup, Morrison Cup, South Wilts Charity 'A' and Lord Bledisloe Cup in the same season.
-After winning the First Division six seasons in a row, the club moved up to the Wiltshire Football League.
+After winning the First Division for six consecutive seasons, the club moved up to the Wiltshire Football League.
 They won promotion to Division One in the 1965–66 season.
 The club won the Wiltshire Combination League in 1972–73 and 1973–74 and the Wiltshire Senior League in 1986–87 after being runners-up for the previous three seasons.

 Moon

 The club was started in the late 1960s by a group of schoolboys in their mid-teens who played friendlies.
 They played under the name Bemerton Heath until 1973, when upon entering the Salisbury & District Sunday League, they changed their name to the Conquered Moon.
 They won Division Three and Division One, the Supplementary Cup and the Sunday Cup on various occasions.
 They also set a record of playing in seven consecutive Sunday Cup Finals.
 During the nine years in the Salisbury League, the club made three appearances in the Wiltshire Sunday Cup Final but never won it.
 The club changed its name back to Bemerton Heath, only to revert to the Conquered Moon two seasons later, to then drop the 'Conquered' in the early 1980s.
-In 1982, the club moved to the Andover Sunday League and within five seasons, every trophy to be played in had been won at least once.
+In 1982 the club moved to the Andover Sunday League and within five seasons, every trophy to be played in had been won at least once.
 During the sixteen years (1973–1989) of competitive football that the club had played in, they never finished below second place in any league.